-A.1 Business
+A.1 Business Environment

-Basic I ntorn nation
+Basic Information

-Name of the undertaking: Elmo Insurance Limited

-Company number: C3500

-Registered address: "Elmo"

-Abate Rigord Street

-Ta' Xbiex Malta

-Legal status: An insurance company licensed in terms of the Insurance Business Act, business in Malta.

-1998 (Chapter 403 of the Laws of Malta) by the MFSA to write general

-Directors: David Bartoli (Managing Director)

-William Harding (Chairman)

-Alan Bartoli John Cooper Roger Bellamy

-Godfrey Leone Ganado
+Name of the undertaking: Elmo Insurance Limited Company number: C3500 Registered address: 'Elmo' Abate Rigord Street Ta' Xbiex, XBX 1111 Malta Legal status: An insurance company licensed in terms of the Insurance Business Act, 1998 (Chapter 403 of the Laws of Malta) by the MFSA to write general business in Malta.
+Directors: David Bartoli (Managing Director) William Harding (Chairman) Alan Bartoli John Cooper Roger Bellamy Godfrey Leone Ganado

+Mr Roger Bellamy will not be seeking re-election at the next AGM to be held in May 2024.